Balunywa/Labs/High availability is not the same as disaster recovery/README.md

 ## Intro:

-This example scenarios are applicable to any industry that needs to deploy resilient Azure Networking built for high availability and disaster recovery.
-In this scenario, we look at a two region logical architecture for a classic Azure virtual network Hub & Spoke and Azure Front Door.
+This example scenarios are applicable to any industry that needs to deploy resilient Azure networking built for high availability and disaster recovery.
+In this scenario, we look at a two region logical architecture layout for a classic Azure virtual network Hub & Spoke and Azure Front Door.

-When designing your Azure Network to be resilient, you must understand your availability and disaster recovery requirements.
+When designing your Azure network to be resilient, you must understand your availability and disaster recovery requirements.
 How much downtime is acceptable?
 The amount of downtime is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the Network highly available and resilient to failuer?

 High availability and disaster recovery follow some of the same best practices but with different strategies being applied at all levels of the architecture.
 Some mitigations are more tactical and others more strategic in nature for example: